Etiopathogenesis

 heart transplantation

-• measures to minimize triggers of painful attacks (prompt treatment of fever and infections, adequate physical activity, use of air conditioning, maintaining adequate hydration, etc.)
+• additional measures to minimize triggers of painful attacks (prompt treatment of fever and infections, maintaining adequate physical activity, using air conditioning, ensuring adequate hydration, etc.)

 You cannot copy content of this page